-1. The bar exam frequently does not reflect changes in the law until up to two years after such changes have taken effect.
-So, even though a legislative session may revise a statute in May, 2011, the statute may not take effect until September, 2011.
-It may be at in the 2013 exam cycle before that change is reflected in the bar exam.
+1. The bar exam does not reflect the most current changes in the law.
+The bar exam is written well in advance of the exam date.
+Sometimes changes to the bar exam are not made until after two years changes to the statute have been made.
+So, even though a legislative session may revise a statute in May, 2013, the statute may not take effect until September, 2013.
+Even then, it may be 2015 before that particular issue is tested in the bar exam.

 2. The bar exam covers material that simply doesn't change that much from year to year.
 Basic procedural and evidence standards have remained the same for years.
 Hearsay is hearsay is hearsay and has remained so for quite some time.

-Our review is intended to examine each section of the TBF at least once every twelve months.
-In some cycles, there are more changes made than in others, e.g. the changes made to the book when business organizations code changed.
+We review each section of the TBF at least once every twelve months.
+In some cycles, there are more changes made than in others, e.g. the changes made to the book when the business organizations code changed.
 In most cycles, statutory changes are relatively few.

 QUESTION #2: What Will I Receive?
-You will receive an eighty page book, each page of which looks a great deal like the sample pages.
+You will receive an eighty page book.
+Each page of which looks a great deal like the sample pages.
+Click on the video to the right and see exactly what the book looks like.
 The book is designed to be carried with you and used.
-Use it to review, use it in every spare moment that you have to study.
-This is how people who have written us have told us the TBE was successful in helping them pass the bar exam.
+Use TBF to review.
+Use TBF in every spare moment that you have to study.
+This is how people who have written us have told us the TBF was successful in helping them pass the bar exam.
 Read their letters here.

 Passing the bar exam demands you spend the time needed commit basic rules to memory and this book is designed to be used, one time, for about two months.
 Break it apart, highlight it, mark it up and use it to build memory muscle.

 QUESTION #3: Is an electronic version available?
-Not at this time.
+In part.
+We are starting to roll out Kindle versions of selected sections.
 We are working on providing an electronic version soon.
 In the meantime, remember that the book is meant to be taken with you.
 Take it with you into the coffee shop, take it to the restaurant, take it to the restroom.
 The real value of TBF comes from using it to reinforce--ALL THE TIME--the drills and practice questions you will encounter with traditional study materials.
 When you review your answers, consider how your answer could have been enhanced with contra-considerations, alternatives, and issues that can only be addressed by reviewing the elements of the contention before you.

 QUESTION #4: What is the return policy?
-We've never had a formal return policy because out of nearly2,000 books shipped in the last seven years, fewer about five customers have asked for a refund; that's less than a third of one-percent who as for a refund.
+We've never had a formal return policy because out of nearly 3,000 books shipped in the last seven years, fewer than ten customers have asked for a refund; that's less than one-half of one-percent who have asked for a refund.
 You can't please everybody.